cchdo/cruise_report_2022_p02w/bottle_dic.rst

 Sample Collection
 -----------------
-Samples for :term:`DIC` measurements were drawn (according to procedures outlined in the PICES Special Publication, Guide to Best Practices for Ocean |CO2| Measurements) from Bullister style niskin bottles into ~310ml borosilicate glass flasks using platinum-cured silicone tubing.
+Samples for :term:`DIC` measurements were drawn (according to procedures outlined in the PICES Special Publication, Guide to Best Practices for Ocean |CO2| Measurements [Dickson2007]_) from Bullister style niskin bottles into ~310ml borosilicate glass flasks using platinum-cured silicone tubing.
 The flasks were rinsed once and filled from the bottom with care not to entrain any bubbles, overflowing by at least one-half volume.
 The sample tube was pinched off and withdrawn, creating a 6ml headspace and 0.12 ml of saturated |HgCl2| solution was added as a preservative.
 The sample bottles were then sealed with glass stoppers lightly covered with Apiezon-L grease.